Iterative Phase Retrieval Algorithms for Scanning Transmission Electron Microscopy: Parallax Imaging

 \subsection{Inverse Problem Formalism}

-We start by forming a virtual image from each pixel within the bright field disk.
-As discussed above, each of these virtual images will be offset and can be computationally aligned to the center pixel using a geometric parallax operator which we describe here.
+We start by forming a virtual image from each pixel within the bright-field disk.
+Each of these virtual images will be offset from the optical axis and can be computationally aligned to the center pixel using the geometric parallax operator.
 In short, the operator corrects the geometric intercepts of each virtual image to be properly focused by aligning the virtual images.
-In our iterative algorithm, we start with a heavily-binned dataset to enable alignment of low-dose datasets and progressively decrease the amount of binning, using the previous iteration's shifts as a starting point for cross-correlating the virtual images. \Cref{fig:parallax}c shows the relative shifts of the virtual images with a high degree of binning, and as we iteratively decrease the level of binning, we recover a finely-sampled vector field used to align the simulated CNT dataset (\cref{fig:parallax}d).
-The high signal to noise mean bright field image is show in \cref{fig:parallax}e.
+In our iterative algorithm, we typically start with a heavily-binned dataset to enable alignment of low-dose datasets and progressively decrease the amount of binning, using the previous iteration's shifts as a starting point for cross-correlating the virtual images. \Cref{fig:parallax}c shows the relative shifts of the virtual images with a high degree of binning, and as we iteratively decrease the level of binning, we recover a finely-sampled vector field used to align the simulated CNT dataset (\cref{fig:parallax}d).
+The high signal-to-noise aligned bright-field image is show in \cref{fig:parallax}e.